 Families enrolled in Parent & Child Afternoon Programs receive priority placement for the upcoming school year and/or summer camps.

 Enrollment is now open for all Parent & Child programs for the 20-21 School Year.

 Montessori Parent & Child Class

 Sign up for Spring (Jan-May)

 Mon-Thurs Ages newborn-36m

 Infants and young toddlers will explore the prepared environment while parents (or other caregivers) learn from trained guides about the foundations of Montessori education such as observation, early brain development, discipline.
-An optional parenting seminar will also be offered as an add-on once a month virtually; covering topics from toileting, to preparing the home environment, discipline and other topics related to your child’s development.
+Parent Education meetings will also be offered once a month virtually; covering topics from toileting, to preparing the home environment, discipline and other topics related to your child’s development.